-It turns out magic DRAM does not exist except in Macondo.
-As a result, you have to use cheap, slow, low-bandwidth DRAM.
-To compensate for this, you decide to use a private L1 cache for each processor.
-The new specifications for the DRAM and the L1 cache are:

-- DRAM is shared by all processors.
-DRAM may only process one request (read or write) at a time. - DRAM takes 100 cycles to process any request. - DRAM prioritizes accesses of smaller addresses and write requests.
-(Assume no virtual memory) - The cache is direct-mapped.
-Each cache block is 16 bytes. - It takes 10 cycles to access the cache.
-Therefore, a cache hit is processed in 10 cycles and a cache miss is processed in 110 cycles.

-All other latencies remain the same as specified earlier.
-Answer parts (d), (e), (f) assuming this new system.

-(d) Can you still achieve the same steady state speedup as before?
+Init ials: (b) What is the minimum number of cores you need to achieve this speedup? (c) Briefly describe how you would assign work to each core to achieve this speedup. slov urns out magic DRAM does not exist except in Macondo .
+As a result, you have to use cheap v, low-bandwidth DRAM.
+To compensate for this, you decide to use a private L1 cache for each cessor.
+The new specifications for the DRAM and the L1 cache are: • DRAM is shared by all processors.
+DRAM may only process one request (read or write) at a time. • DRAM takes 100 cycles to process any request. • DRAM prioritizes accesses of smaller addresses and write requests.
+(Assume no virtual memory • The cache is direct-mapped.
+Each cache block is 16 bytes. • It takes 10 cycles to access the cache.
+Therefore, a cache hit is processed in 10 cycles and a cache miss is processed in 110 cycles. other latencies remain the same as specified earlier.
+Answer parts (d), (e), (f) assuming this new tem. (d) Can you still achieve the same steady state speedup as before?
 Circle one: YES NO Please explain.